rogeruiz/write/dress-code/_posts/2021-10-01-check-for-changes-on-git-pull.markdown

 fi
 ```

-The first think you'll notice is that we have a function called `changed` which
+The first thing you'll notice is that we have a function called `changed` which
 takes a single argument and uses that to search using `grep` through the output
 of `git diff` with some flags and options.
 Let's break those down to make sure
 we understand what's going on.